 2019-09-17

-Litigation begins when the plaintiff files a petition to the court (petição inicial), detailing what the defendant has done or failed to do that caused damage to the plaintiff, specifying the basis, factual and legal, for his claim against the defendant.
+Litigation begins when the plaintiff files a petition to the court (petição inicial), detailing what the defendant has done or failed to do that caused damage to the plaintiff, specifying the basis, factual and legal, for her/his claim against the defendant.

 After the claim and defence are filed in court, the judge will schedule a «pre-trial» meeting to attempt a settlement between the parties and consider any delaying objections alleged and, if possible, the merits of the case.